-Hi, this is Clay Dethloff, I am with the Insights & Innovation Group here at Decision Analyst.
+Hi, this is Clay Dethloff, I am with the Qualitative Research Group here at Decision Analyst.
 Basically, we’re the qualitative group, and we’re going to talk today about exploratory qualitative or, really, kind of finding out what we don’t know as we get ready to do a segmentation study.

 A couple of keys that we need to understand as we go into a qualitative session like this is, we want to understand as much information as possible.
 You know, we want to make sure that we don’t really go in with any preconceived ideas of the type of segmentation that’s going to be coming out: you know, whether it’s a psychographic segmentation, or behavioral segmentation, demographic, or lifestyle.
 At this point we don’t care, we just want to make sure that we can cover as much information as possible, so that we really get a complete picture of the consumer, in order to develop a segmentation that’s going to be relevant to the marketplace.

 A couple of things that we want to make sure that we do, is to understand both the rational and emotional underpinnings that consumers have.
 We want to understand the perceptions, the motivations, the decision-making processes they go through.